kimwa0/kimwa0.github.io/index.md

 Cause it get cold like Minnesota, cold like Minnesota Cold like Minnesota, it get cold like Minnesota
-Need to stay up out them streets if you can't take the heat You need to stay up out them streets if you can't take the heatr
+Need to stay up out them streets if you can't take the heat You need to stay up out them streets if you can't take the heat***

 ```markdown
 Syntax highlighted code block